Asynchronous Distributed Optimization with Delay-free Parameters: Problem Formulation and Prox-DGD

 where the parameter $\alpha>0$ is the step-size.

 Prox-DGD can be seen as the proximal gradient descent method for solving the following penalized problem of \eqref{eq:consensusprob}:

 Every fixed point of Prox-DGD is an optimum to \eqref{eq:penalprob} and vice versa.
-As a result, when studying Prox-DGD, it is natural to assume that the optimal solution set of \eqref{eq:penalprob} is non-empty. \begin{assumption} For any $\alpha>0$, the minimizer of $F(\bx)+\frac{1}{2\alpha}\bx^T(I-\mathbf{W})\bx$ exists. \end{assumption} When $F$ is proper, lower semicontinuous, and convex, Assumption \ref{asm:optsolexist} can be guaranteed by coercivity of $F$ \cite[Proposition 11.15]{bauschke2011convex}, i.e., $\lim_{\|\bx\|\rightarrow+\infty} F(\bx)=+\infty$, which holds when $F$ is strongly convex or has a bounded domain.
-However, even if the coercivity condition fails to hold, the minimizer may still exist for many practical problems.
+As a result, when studying Prox-DGD, it is natural to assume that the optimal solution set of \eqref{eq:penalprob} is non-empty. \begin{assumption} For any $\alpha>0$, the minimizer of $F(\bx)+\frac{1}{2\alpha}\bx^T(I-\mathbf{W})\bx$ exists. \end{assumption} When $F$ is proper, lower semicontinuous, and convex, Assumption \ref{asm:optsolexist} holds if $F$ is coercive \cite[Proposition 11.15]{bauschke2011convex}, i.e., $\lim_{\|\bx\|\rightarrow+\infty} F(\bx)=+\infty$, which holds when $F$ is strongly convex or has a bounded domain.
+However, even if $F$ is not coercive, the minimizer may still exist for many practical problems.
 For example, if each $f_i(x_i)=\|A_ix_i-b_i\|^2$ and $h_i\equiv 0$, then even if $A_i$ does not have full row rank so that $F$ is not coercive, the minimizer of $F(\bx)+\frac{1}{2\alpha}\bx^T(I-\mathbf{W})\bx$ still exists (proof in Appendix \ref{append:qpoptsolexist}).